WNguyen14/Wikipedia-Associated-Article-Project/README.md

 1. Opening the csv file in excel and then copying the data might add quotation marks to the data?
 2. Not all ids are used
-3. BST currently doesn't work
+3. BST works!
+4. Adj Matrix & Edge List seem to be very computationally expensive, doesn't work?